American Civil War

 Many Battles of 1861 and 1862 - Throughout 1861 and 1862 there were many battles where lots of soldiers from both sides were wounded and killed.
 Some of the major battles include the First and Second Battles of Bull Run, The Battle of Shiloh, The Battle of Antietam, and the Battle of Fredericksburg.
 There was also the famous sea battle between the two ironclad battleships the Monitor and the Merrimac.
 These ships had iron or steel plates on their sides for armor making them much stronger and changing war on the seas forever.

 Emancipation Proclamation (Jan.
-1, 1863) - President Lincoln issues an executive order freeing many slaves and laying the groundwork for the Thirteenth Amendment.
+1, 1863) - President Lincoln issues an executive order freeing many of the enslaved and laying the groundwork for the Thirteenth Amendment.

 The Battle of Gettysburg (July 1, 1863) - A major battle where the North not only wins the battle, but starts to win the Civil War.